selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

-##  Endoscopic images and clinical variables to predict the response of radiation therapy
+##  Endoscopic images and clinical variables to predict the response to radiation therapy

 ### Background and Aim